Learning who to trust and how to trust is a skill we can all learn and continue to grow in.

 A great resource to learn more about this, is a book called Beyond Boundaries.
 And here is a video from the author if you are interested in learning more that way.
 It’s such great info.

-** If you are struggling with saying no to hurtful behavior, contact someone you trust.
-RTT can help as well.
+** If you are struggling with saying no to hurtful behavior, Rapid Transformational Therapy can help.
 Learn more at www.cyrinatalbott.com